Fire Safety Tips and Checklists

 - Plan and Practice an Escape Route: plan two possible escape routes out of each room.
 Do not include elevators in your escape route.
 Choose a meeting place outside where everyone can gather.

 - Space Heaters Need Space: Keep portable and space heaters at least three feet from paper, curtains, furniture, clothing, bedding or anything else that can burn.
 Never leave heaters on when you go to sleep or leave your home.
 Keep children and pets away.

 - Smokers Need Watchers: Never smoke in bed or when you're drowsy.
 Provide large, deep ashtrays for smokers and also pour water on the butts before throwing them out.
 Before going to bed make sure you have extinguished all burning cigarettes.

 - Matches are for Adults Only: Store them where children can't reach them.
-If children find matches they should tell an adult immediately.
+If children find matches they should tell an adult immediatly.

 - Crawl Low Under Smoke: If you encounter smoke using your primary exit, use your alternate route.
 If you must exit through smoke, stay low to the floor as smoke rises.

 By planning ahead, you can do a lot to prevent a fire.
 But once a fire starts in your home, there are only two things to do: Get Out and Call the Fire Department from a neighbour's home.
 Never go back in a burning building.
 If you think someone is still inside, tell the fire fighters when they arrive.